-After graduating from college in her native Puerto Rico with a double major in biology and industrial microbiology, Griselle Martinez chose to pursue her Master of Science in Infectious Disease and Global Health (MSIDGH) at Cummings School of Veterinary Medicine, because she wanted to learn about zoonotic diseases on a veterinary campus that integrated comparative medicine with the study of infectious diseases.
+After graduating from college in her native Puerto Rico with a double major in biology and industrial microbiology, Griselle Martinez chose to pursue her Master of Science in Infectious Disease and Global Health (MS IDGH) at Cummings School of Veterinary Medicine, because she wanted to learn about zoonotic diseases on a veterinary campus that integrated comparative medicine with the study of infectious diseases.

 The animal models course, as well as extensive lab research, provided Griselle with that hands-on experience she had been seeking, as well as the ability to apply everything she had learned throughout the yearlong program.

-“It [animal models] gives you a sense of what be like to work in an animal research environment, and it also prepares you for the responsibility that you would have if you were to work with them,” she says.
+“During this [animal models] course you apply everything that you have learned throughout the program.
+It gives you a sense of how it would be to work in a research environment that works with animals, and it also prepares you for the responsibility that you would have if you were to work with them,” she says.